bennyschmidt/ragdoll-studio/README.md

 `npm start`

-You should see some output like this:
+You should see something like this:

 ```
 A worker has spawned.